Boost SEO with Pillar Pages

 - Keywords and hashtags used in the content or in the promotion of the content.
 These are the keywords you’ve been using.
 They will inform the keywords used for your Topic Cluster.

 - Social metrics such as engagement, mentions, likes, and shares.

-- Results metrics such as traffic, leads, and customers generated.
+- Conversion metrics such as traffic, leads, and customers generated.